liying3/Project5-WebGL/README.md

 Rim lighting and cloud layer

 Extra Feature:
 * Procedural water rendering and animation using perlin noise

 Only the ocean should be animated here.
 So I use `u_EarthSpec` to determine if a fragment is on ocean or land.
 If it is in ocean, I use the perlin noise the get an offset position of it.
 And check the new position whether it is also in the ocean by 'u_EarthSpec'.
-If it is, I will replace the origianl texture with the offset one.
+If it is, I will replace the original texture with the offset one.

-However, all the determination is based on the 'u_EarthSpec', which it is not toally seperate land and ocean space.
-So there's some artifacts in the result image.
+All the determination is based on the 'u_EarthSpec', which, however, does not totally separate land and ocean space.
+So there's some artefacts in the result image.

 ![ScreenShot](https://github.com/liying3/Project5-WebGL/blob/master/result/part2/ocean.JPG)